-There are 10 million amputees in the world, that is 1.5 per thousand people according to the are 46,200 amputees of lower limb, amputation being predominant transtibial by antipersonnel mines.
+There are 10 million amputees in the world, that is 1.5 per thousand people according to the University of Stanford [4] of which according to the DANE census of 2005 in Colombia there are 46,200 amputees of lower limb, amputation being predominant transtibial by antipersonnel mines.
 According to PAICMA, in Colombia between January 1990 and October 2016, 11,460 victims of antipersonnel mines were reported, this fact classifies it as the third country in the world, with the most victims of antipersonnel mines.
 These cases have incidence in the research's number in the design of prostheses [5].